valikrogalik0/react-test-assignment/README.md

 This application is written using the minimum number of dependencies.

 # Application launch
-To run the application, enter the command
+To run the application, you first need to install the dependencies by running the command
+### `npm install`
+Then enter the command
 ### `npm run start`
 Your browser page will open at
 ### `http://localhost:3000`